UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 **When you see `____` in a coding exercise, replace it with what you assume to be the correct code.
 Run it and see if you obtain the desired output.
 Submit your code to validate if you were correct.**

-In this exercise you are going to join two dataframes `lego_inventory_parts.csv` and `lego-colors.csv` and answer a few multiple-choice questions.
+In this exercise, you are going to join two dataframes `lego_inventory_parts.csv` and `lego-colors.csv` and answer a few multiple-choice questions.
 The multiple-choice questions are being asked with the intention of using the code cell to write your own code in any way that helps to answer the question.

 Tasks: